zilliztech/zdoc/docs/tutorials/faqs/faq-cluster.md

 1. Migrate the data from the current cluster to the new cluster you just created.
 Alternatively, you can also [contact us](https://support.zilliz.com/hc/en-us) to handle the data migration between clusters for you.
 Please specify your source cluster and target cluster when reaching out to us.

-__Can I change the cloud region of my cluster after it is created?__
+### Can I change the cloud region of my cluster after it is created?{#can-i-change-the-cloud-region-of-my-cluster-after-it-is-created}

 Yes.
 To change the cloud region of your cluster, you need to follow the steps below.